awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-v2-administration.md

  You can modify the scaling configuration of a cluster containing Aurora Serverless v2 DB instances with the [ModifyDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBCluster.html) API operation\.
 Specify the `ServerlessV2ScalingConfiguration` parameter to configure the minimum capacity and the maximum capacity\.
 Valid capacity values include the following:
 +  Aurora MySQL: `0.5`, `1`, `1.5`, `2`, and so on, in increments of 0\.5 ACUs up to a maximum of `128`\.
 +  Aurora PostgreSQL: `0.5`, `1`, `1.5`, `2`, and so on, in increments of 0\.5 ACUs up to a maximum of `128`\.

+The capacity modification takes place immediately, regardless of whether you choose to apply it immediately or during the next scheduled maintenance window\.

 ## Checking the capacity range for Aurora Serverless v2<a name="aurora-serverless-v2-checking-capacity"></a>